ArchiveTeam/grab-site/README.md

 ```

 On Windows, this directory will automatically create itself when it is used as the target for the mount in the run step.

+##### Configuration

+The paths in `--input-file`, `--import-ignores`, `--dir`, `--finished-warc-dir`, and `--wpull-args` refer to paths in the container.

+The instructions in this document mount the `./data` directory to `/data` within the container.
+This is the current working directory, while the application itself is stored within `/app` and included in the `$PATH` environmental variable.

+Considering the Docker configuration in addition to the default configuration of grab-site, your crawls will be shared across all `grab-site` instances, and each instance will be working in its own subfolder, per-crawl in the `/data` directory.

 #### Docker Build